A guide to shopping in Argentina

 Argentina is a shopper’s paradise – if you know where to go.
 Here we look at three products the country is really famous for, and where to get them.

-Whether you’re after a jacket, a pair of boots, a purse, or a wallet, you’ll be able to find a store which specialises in what you’re after.
-For an overview of the best leather boutiques in Buenos Aires, check out this very well-compiled blog; if you’re after good quality stuff which isn’t at boutique prices, the look no further than Prüne which has outlets throughout the country and is extremely popular among locals.
+Whether you’re after a jacket, a pair of boots, a purse, or a wallet, you’ll be able to find a store which specializes in what you’re after.
+If you’re after good quality stuff which isn’t at boutique prices, then look no further than Prüne which has outlets throughout the country and is extremely popular among locals.

 In 1909 Argentina was the eighth richest country in the world, it now lies seventy-third on this list.
 You need only look at the opulent architecture of buildings such as the Teatro Colón and the Museum of Decorative Arts to see how the mighty have fallen.